panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ## 4. Native iterable types

-A lot of native data types in JavaScript are iterables.
-Any iterable can be consumed by an iterable consumer.
+Many native data types in JavaScript are iterables.
+And *any iterable can be consumed by any iterable consumer*.

-Here's a list of most used iterables in JavaScript.
+Here's a list of the most popular iterable data type in JavaScript.

 ### 4.1 Iterable array